 There are no seasons nor limits for barbecuing in Jordan – don’t be surprised I’m posting BBQ recipes all year long.
 It’s just a privilege living in a country with such incredible series of sunny days; and I enjoy it to the fullest.

-I have to admit, my photos of the dish turned out not as good as it’s taste and surly not as good as I had in mind – this is why I tried different plates for presentation.
-Best you have a look yourself…
+I have to admit, my photos of the dish turned out not as good as it’s taste and surly not as good as I had in mind.
+Best you have a look for yourself…

 INGREDIENTS for 4 servings